Skip to main content

 Conversely, testosterone exerts a significant influence on insulin action.
 It promotes the differentiation of pluripotent stem cells into a myogenic lineage (muscle) rather than an adipogenic lineage (fat).
 By increasing lean body mass, which is the primary site of insulin-mediated glucose disposal, testosterone directly enhances the body’s capacity for glycemic control.

-Meta-analyses of randomized controlled trials have demonstrated that therapy in hypogonadal men with metabolic syndrome or type 2 diabetes results in statistically significant improvements in glycemic control, reductions in body weight and BMI, and favorable changes in lipid profiles.
+Meta-analyses of randomized controlled trials have demonstrated that testosterone replacement therapy in hypogonadal men with metabolic syndrome or type 2 diabetes results in statistically significant improvements in glycemic control, reductions in body weight and BMI, and favorable changes in lipid profiles.

 Metabolic Outcomes of Testosterone Replacement Therapy in Men